DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Introduction

 \section{Introduction}

 Generating images from textual descriptions based on machine learning is an active research area~\cite{Frolov2021}.
-Recently, \dalle{}~\cite{Ramesh2021}, a 12-billion parameter transformer~\cite{Vaswani2017} trained to generate images from text, has shown a diverse set of generation capabilities, including creating anthropomorphic objects, editing images and rendering text, which have never been shown by previous models.
-Even though \dalle{} and its variants have gained a lot of attention, there has not been a concrete quantitative analysis on what they learn and what they can do.
+Recently, \dalle{}~\cite{Ramesh2021}, a 12B parameter transformer~\cite{Vaswani2017} trained to generate images from text, has shown a diverse set of generation capabilities, including creating anthropomorphic objects, editing images, and rendering text, which previous models have never shown.
+Even though \dalle{} and its variants have gained much attention, there has not been a concrete quantitative analysis of what they can do.

 Most works have only evaluated their text-to-image generation models with two types of automated metrics~\cite{Frolov2021}: 1) image-text alignment~\cite{Xu2018e,Hong2018,Hinz2020} - whether the generated images align with the semantics of the text descriptions; 2) image quality~\cite{Salimans2016a, Heusel2017} - whether the generated images look similar to images from training data.
-Hence, to provide novel insights into the abilities and limitations of text-to-image generation models, we propose to evaluate their \textit{visual reasoning skills} and \textit{social biases}, in addition to the previously proposed image-text alignment and image quality metrics.
-Since the original \dalle{} checkpoint is not available, in our experiments, we choose four popular text-to-image generative models that publicly release their code and checkpoints: \xlxmert{}~\cite{Cho2020}, \dallevqgan{}~\cite{Lucidranis2021dallesmall}, \mindalle{}~\cite{kakaobrain2021minDALL-E}, and \stable{}~\cite{Rombach_2022_CVPR}.
+Hence, to provide novel insights into the abilities and limitations of text-to-image generation models, we propose to evaluate their \textbf{visual reasoning skills} and \textbf{social biases}, in addition to the previously proposed image-text alignment and image quality metrics.
+Since the original \dalle{} checkpoint is not available, in our experiments, we choose four popular text-to-image generation models that publicly release their code and checkpoints: \dallevqgan{}~\cite{Lucidranis2021dallesmall}, \mindalle{}~\cite{kakaobrain2021minDALL-E}, \stable{}~\cite{Rombach_2022_CVPR}, and \karlo{}~\cite{kakaobrain2022karlo-v1-alpha}.